 We do not attempt to collect special categories of personal data about you, or data relating to criminal offences or convictions.
 Special category data includes personal data relating to health, race or ethnic origin, religious or political beliefs, political opinions, sex life or sexual orientation, trade union membership However, it is possible that we will on occasion process special categories of personal data about you, where you expressly provide it (such as where you complain about a physical reaction to a product you purchased), or when this is inferred from data you provide to us, e.g. if you provide a review upon visiting a restaurant which caters only for a specific religious group.
 Please only submit data that constitutes special category data if you consent to us using the data for the purpose that you submit it, notably to pass the Customer Experience onto the company that you submit your comments about.

 We may collect, use and share aggregated data such as statistical data for any purpose.
 Aggregated data may be derived from your personal data but does not directly or indirectly reveal your identity.
 However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this notice.

-For example, we may anonymise the total company score data in order to display the metrics you can see on the Website, create and share reports with anonymised and aggregated data from complaints or compliments based on submissions to the Website, or aggregate your Usage Data to calculate the percentage of users accessing a specific Website feature.
+For example, we may anonymise the total company score data in order to display the metrics you can see on the Website, create and share reports with anonymised and aggregated data from Customer Experiences based on submissions to the Website, or aggregate your Usage Data to calculate the percentage of users accessing a specific Website feature.

 How your Personal Data is collected